-With our dedicated Canadian athletes headed into the 2014 Winter Olympics, we here at the Nature Conservancy of Canada started thinking about species that could step in for our Olympians, should they need a stand-in.
-We extended our curiosity out to you, our supporters, to see which species truly embody a few of the essential Olympian characteristics: speed, strength, agility, grace and endurance.
+With our dedicated Canadian athletes competing in the Olympic Winter Games, we at the Nature Conservancy of Canada started thinking about species that could step in for our Olympians, should they need a stand-in.
+These species would truly embody a few of the essential Olympian characteristics: speed, strength, agility, grace and endurance.

-Based on your feedback and informal nominations, we have broken it down to five species that would be worthy of a spot on the podium:
+We have narrowed it down to five species that would be worthy of a spot on the podium:

 The grey wolf exemplifies a number of Olympic traits.
 Here, we’re highlighting its strength.
 Because of its powerful jaws, the canine relative is able to bite through large, thick-skinned mammals in fewer than 10 bites.